 "What is he made out of?"
 Lone inquired, his tone only half-playful as he watched Simmons look desperately around for some form of support other than Sarge’s excited shouts.

 "Rage, trust issues and an unfortunate libido," Riffraff answered in a mumble.

 Simmons winced as Graceful stormed up to him, quickly raising his arms defensively.
 But the pony’s own limbs were still dropped at his sides even as he planted his hooves less than a foot away from the soldier.
-The chupadore shifted uncomfortably, doing his best to match the intense glare of the small creature before him with little success.
-He didn’t know if the equine was testing him, or challenging him, and in the heat of the moment, Simmons decided to drop his guard and sling another overpowered punch at the defenseless pony.
+The chupadore shifted uncomfortably, doing his best to match the intense glare of the gaunt creature before him with little success.
+He didn’t know if Graceful was testing him or challenging him, and in the heat of the moment, Simmons decided to drop his guard and sling another overpowered punch at the defenseless pony.